What's Behind the Mask: Understanding Masked Graph Modeling for Graph Autoencoders: Introduction

-\textbf{Present work.} In this work, we seek to continue the success of MLM and MIM by introducing masked graph modeling (MGM) as a principled pretext task for graph-structured data.
+\nosection{Present work.} In this work, we seek to continue the success of MLM and MIM by introducing masked graph modeling (MGM) as a principled pretext task for graph-structured data.
 As shown in Figure~\hyperref[fig:comparison]{1(c)}, the core idea behind MGM is to remove a portion of the input graph and learn to predict the removed content such as edges.
 Following this philosophy, we propose masked graph autoencoder (MaskGAE), a self-supervised learning framework that leverages the idea of masking and predicting through the node and edge-level reconstruction.
 Our framework is theoretically grounded by explicitly relating GAEs to contrastive learning and demonstrating the benefits of MGM in improving the self-supervised learning scheme of GAEs.
 Specifically, we reveal that the learning objective of GAEs is equivalent to contrastive learning, in which paired subgraphs naturally form two structural views for contrasting.
-Most importantly, masking on an edge can reduce redundancy for two contrastive subgraph views in GAEs and thus benefiting the contrastive scheme.
+Most importantly, masking on an edge can reduce redundancy for two contrastive subgraph views in GAEs and thus benefit contrastive learning.

-\textbf{Main contributions.} This paper offers the following main contributions: (i) MaskGAE, a simple and effective self-supervised learning framework for graphs; (ii) A comprehensive theoretical analysis of the proposed framework along with guidance on the design of pretext training task (i.e., MGM) for GAEs; (iii) A new form of structured masking strategy to facilitate MGM task, where edges in a contiguous region are masked together. (iv) An in-depth experimental evaluation of the proposed framework, demonstrating the effectiveness of MaskGAE on both link prediction and node classification tasks.
-We believe that our work is a step forward in the development of simple and provably powerful graph self-supervised learning frameworks, and hope that it would inspire both theoretical and practical future research efforts.
+This paper offers the following main contributions: \begin{itemize} \item MaskGAE, a simple yet effective self-supervised learning framework for graphs. \item A comprehensive theoretical analysis of the proposed framework along with guidance on the design of pretext training tasks (i.e., MGM) for GAEs. \item A new form of structured masking strategy to facilitate the MGM task, where edges in a contiguous region are masked together. \item An in-depth experimental evaluation of the proposed framework, demonstrating the effectiveness of MaskGAE on both link prediction and node classification tasks. \end{itemize}

+We believe that our work is a step forward in the development of simple and provably powerful graph self-supervised learning frameworks, and hope that it would inspire both theoretical and practical future research.